desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 ### Positive

-- Allows users to report misbehaving users or bad content
+- Allow users to report misbehaving users or bad content
-- Allows subspace owners and admins to make sure ToS are respected more easily
+- Allow subspace owners and admins to make sure ToS are respected more easily

 ### Negative